paradigmxyz/reth/book/stages/README.md

 }
 ```

 Each `SealedHeader` is then validated to ensure that it has the proper parent.
-Note that this is only a basic response validation.
-It is up to the implementation of the `HeaderDownloader` trait to ensure that `validate` is called in the call stack stemming from `stream`, so that each header is validated according to the consensus specification in order to be yielded from the stream.
+Note that this is only a basic response validation, and the `HeadderDownloader` uses the `validate` method during the `stream`, so that each header is validated according to the consensus specification before the header is yielded from the stream.
 After this, each header is then written to the database.
-If a header is not valid or the stream encounters any other error, the error is propagated up through the stage execution, the db changes are unwound and the stage is resumed from the most recent valid state.
+If a header is not valid or the stream encounters any other error, the error is propagated up through the stage execution, the changes to the database are unwound and the stage is resumed from the most recent valid state.

 This process continues until all of the headers have been downloaded and and written to the database.
 Finally, the total difficulty of the chain's head is updated and the function returns `Ok(ExecOutput { stage_progress: current_progress, reached_tip: true, done: true })`, signaling that the header sync has completed successfully.